Exploring the Alphabet of English Idioms: A Journey through ‘L’

 Justifications:

 This is an idiom because it figuratively means that life is fleeting and ephemeral, similar to a dream.
-The phrase does not imply a literal dream, but rather symbolizes the transient nature of existence.
+The idiom does not imply a literal dream, but rather symbolizes the transient nature of existence.

 Origin: